#Newsletter

 -

-National Volunteer Week with The Blue Shirts
+National Volunteer Week with The Blueshirts

-April 17th through April 23th marks the celebration of volunteers Yusuf Azmi This National Volunteer Week, our volunteers will continue raising funds and awareness for our brothers and sisters in need across the globe through our IRaise Ramadan campaign.
+April 17 – April 23 marks the celebration of volunteers Yusuf Azmi This National Volunteer Week, our volunteers will continue raising funds and awareness for our brothers and sisters in need across the globe through our IRaise Ramadan campaign.
 They will be assisting with hot meals distributions, meal pack events, hygiene kit assemblies, packaging food boxes, and supporting our fundraising events.
 National Volunteer week is taking place during the blessed month of Ramadan, one of the busiest times of the year at IRUSA.
 With the help of our volunteers this Ramadan, our aim is to assemble around 500k meals inshAllah!
 IRUSA carries out vital work around the world and here at home, responding…

 -